Skip to main content

 Package

-The deploy definition, and the canonical primitive.
-A Package describes how to turn customer inputs and upstream dependencies into Kubernetes resources.
+The versioned install contract, and the canonical primitive.
+A Package describes how to turn customer inputs and upstream dependencies into Kubernetes resources for an installation.
 It contains:

 • akua.toml: package metadata and a list of upstream dependencies (Helm charts, container images, other Packages)